zammad/zammad-org/src/en/documentation/use/advanced-features.md

 or keyword of the text module.

-You can pick one by clicking on it or by using the up and down arrows followed by <kbd>enter</kbd> on your keyboard.
+You can pick one by clicking on it or by using the up and down arrows followed by [[Enter]] on your keyboard.
 There are some text modules in Zammad which are shipped by default.

 If you have to answer the same question again and again, ask your Zammad admin to create such a text module for you.
 They can even include variables like